ivinayakg/Book-Suggester/README.md

 ### Simple react app which suggests you books based on the category you select on the web app.

-- created and hoted on code sandbox
+- created and hosted on code sandbox